Frequently Asked Questions

 Where can I find class information?

-General class information including class times, registration dates, class descriptions, etc. are under the “Developmental Classes” tab in the menu above.
+General class information including class times, registration dates, class descriptions, etc. are under the “Recreational Classes” tab in the menu above.

 When are gymnastics classes offered?